hasura/graphql-engine/docs/graphql/manual/postgres/views.rst

 Introduction
 ------------

-A `view <https://www.postgresql.org/docs/current/sql-createview.html>`__ is a virtual table in Postgres.
+A `Postgres view <https://www.postgresql.org/docs/current/sql-createview.html>`__ is a virtual table in Postgres.
 It represents the result of a query to one or more underlying tables in Postgres.
 Views are used to simplify complex queries since these queries are defined once in the view, and can then be directly queried via the same.

 .. note::